JessAtBlocBoxCo/blocbox/readme.txt

 1C. blocbox.co/search/
 	- this is the search page (after clikign on "Get started")
-	- the tempalte is at blocbox/core/templates/blocbox/search.shtml
+	- the tempalte is at core/templates/blocbox/search.shtml
 	- teh styles/css need to be fixed

+1D. blocbox.co/abouthosting/, template is at core/blocbox/templates/blocbox/abouthosting.html, view is core/views/abouthosting

 *-----------------------------------------------------------------------*
 2. REGISTRATION AND AUTHENTICATION PAGES *-----------------------------------------------------------------------*